 One of the "products" of the Tatar invasion is the medieval castle of Somoska.
 We may not need to talk about the strategic importance of the border fortress system in the northern counties in Hungary.
 Fortunately, the once key castle of this system is now only struggling with the weather.

-The castle formed a unit with the Salgo castle and the Zagyvafő castle and these three fortifications are meant to defend the country from the armies attacking from the north.
+The castle formed a unit with the Salgo castle and the Zagyvafő castle, and these three fortifications were meant to defend the country from the armies attacking from the north.

 |Address||Šomoška, 985 58 Šiatorská Bukovinka, Slovakia|

 |Distance from Bratislava||3 hours / 280 km|

 |Opening hours||09:00 - 17:00|